-As an established Brisbane creative Rick Hayward is now translating 15 years of traditional sign writing and 9 years of collaborative public art into a contemporary studio and public art practice.
+As an established Brisbane creative traversing the space between craftsman and artist.
+Hayward translates 18 years of traditional sign-writing and 9 years of collaborative public art as a contemporary studio and public art practice alongside his commercial projects.

 Excerpt from ‘Divergence’ 2019 exhibition essay by Curator Sophie Kubler -